sduarteurbina/Wazuh-SIEM-ThreatDetection-Project/README.md

 ## Project Overview

-This project involved the design, deployment, and validation of a comprehensive Security Information and Event Management (SIEM) lab environment to simulate, detect, and analyze security events across heterogeneous endpoints.
-The lab integrates open-source technologies including Wazuh SIEM, Suricata Network IDS, and attack simulation framework Metasploit.
+This project involved the design, deployment, and validation of a comprehensive Security Information and Event Management (SIEM) lab environment to simulate, detect, and analyze security events across endpoints.
+The lab integrates open-source technologies including Wazuh SIEM, Suricata Network IDS, and attack simulation frameworks Metasploit and MITRE Caldera.
-The objective was to build end-to-end security monitoring capabilities that closely mirror production Security Operations Center (SOC) environments, providing hands-on experience in log collection, event correlation, network threat detection, and adversary emulation using MITRE ATT&CK techniques.
+The objective was to build end-to-end security monitoring capabilities that closely mirror production Security Operations Center (SOC) environments and demonstrate personal hands-on experience in log collection, event correlation, network threat detection, and adversary emulation using MITRE ATT&CK techniques.

 ## Technologies Used